 Hormone Replacement Options by Form for Men

 - The study “New modalities of transdermal testosterone replacement” stated that the topical route of administration is effective and has a good safety profile with no harmful effects on lipids and prostate.
 It improves bone and lean body mass, decreases fat and improves mood and sexual function.
-Topical testosterone products are more beneficial hormone replacement options because acne, increased red blood cell count, and enlarged breasts are less common with this topical than with the injections of synthetic.
+Topical testosterone products are more beneficial hormone replacement options because acne, increased red blood cell count.

 - The article “Androgen replacement therapy: present and future,” advocates the use of natural (bioidentical) testosterone since it provides the full spectrum of testosterone activities.
 Topical forms were considered to be good hormone replacement options and a new long acting injection as well.
 However, the new injections have not been around long enough to evaluate long term effects and are not bioidentical.

 A good physician will take into account your individual risk factors, symptoms, levels and other factors and help you determine what, if any, hormone replacement options would be most appropriate for you.
 Educate yourself and don’t allow headlines or individual doctor’s opinions to sway you.
 Make your own decision.
 There is no need to suffer.
 If you have symptoms, consider hormone replacement options.

 Leave A Comment